 Chaotic Behavior

-The double pendulum is a classic example of a chaotic system: Although the equations of motion are completely deterministic, the slightest changes in initial conditions lead to completely different motion trajectories.
-This extreme sensitivity to initial conditions – often called the “butterfly effect” – makes long-term predictions practically impossible, even though the underlying physics is exactly known.
+The double pendulum is a classic example of a chaotic system: Although the equations of motion are deterministic, the slightest changes in initial conditions lead to completely different trajectories.
+This sensitivity – the “butterfly effect” – makes long-term predictions practically impossible.

 Overview